aws-solutions/performance-dashboard-on-aws/docs/installation.md

 #### Pre installation

 To customize the email template before installing PDoA, you will use CDK.
 Edit the file **cdk/lib/data/email-template-html** and make the changes below:

 - Open **cdk/lib/data/email-template-html** in your editor
 - Replace the placeholder values enclosed within "[]" with your own:
   - [Organization] - replace with your organization name
   - [Administrator] - replace with the name of person sending the invite
-  - [your domain] - replace with the domain name you're using for Performance Dashboard
+  - [your domain] - replace with the domain name you're using for Performance Dashboard.
+For example, change the placeholder value https://[your domain]/admin to https://example.com/admin
   - {username} and {####} - the username and temporary password created by Cognito.
 Don't replace these, leave them as is

 After making the edits, install your changes using CDK.
 See the section above on installing PDoA using CDK.